Compliance: Code of Conduct

 We could not work successfully with our business partners, clients and individual consumers around the world without maintaining their trust for the data they provide to us.
 The Code highlights that we need to handle personal data with greatest care and use it only for legitimate business purposes.

 Our Data Protection Compliance Framework, with global as well as local policies and standards, addresses our commitment to protecting personal data and respecting privacy rights across our operations.
 We use internationally recognised data protection and privacy principles that ensure compliance with a complex and constantly changing set of laws and regulations, and we provide proper training and awareness sessions to our employees.
 Procedures for reporting security incidents and notifying on data breaches are established.

-We also contribute thought leadership on data protection by conducting expert sessions during insurance industry events and hosting symposium events at our Centre for Global Dialogue to look at the future of regulations, cross-border data processing, big data, ethics and e-health in insurance (see Our Centre for Global Dialogue).
+We also contribute thought leadership on data protection by conducting expert sessions during insurance industry events and by hosting events through the Swiss Re Institute that look at the future of regulations, new technologies, digitalisation, cross-border data processing, big data and innovation in life and health insurance.

 The Code draws attention to the risk of becoming unintentionally involved in money laundering and emphasises the importance of due diligence.

-Our Anti-money Laundering Standards set out in detail key principles and guidance in relation to our anti-money laundering and counter terrorism financing efforts, including obligations concerning “know your counterparty” and the reporting of any suspicious activities.
+Our Anti-money Laundering Standards set out in detail key principles and guidance in relation to our anti-money laundering and counter terrorism financing efforts, including due diligence obligations concerning “know your counterparty”, counterparty and politically exposed persons (PEP) screening and the reporting of any suspicious activities.

 Sustainability and human rights

 The Code includes our formal commitment to sustainability and human rights, providing a guiding principle for our efforts to act as a responsible company.